mostlycached/schema/book/coffee_shop_variations/reading_variations/chapters/reading_chapter_11_practice_scaffolding.md

 This is not a one-time exercise.

 Each time you enter a coffee shop, you have a choice:
-- Default to the old habitus (customer, table, transaction)
+- Default to the old habitus (customer, table, transaction)—no pleasure, just routine
-- Activate the new choreography (thermal, fluid, porous)
+- Activate the new choreography (thermal, fluid, porous)—sensory, transgressive, beautiful

-The more you practice, the more the new body becomes *yours*.
+The more you practice:

-Eventually, you will not need the scaffold.
+- **Mastery pleasure** grows (you get better at it)
+- **Flow becomes possible** (the steps become a dance)
+- **The new body becomes yours** (you stop needing the scaffold)

+Eventually:
 The river will flow on its own.
 The prism will refract automatically.
 The volcano will simmer beneath every surface.